Essential Facts and Figures

 Recent Accolades and Achievements

-- Rodolphe Barrangou, Todd R. Klaenhammer Distinguished Professor in Probiotics Research, was elected to the National Academy of Sciences.
+- Rodolphe Barrangou, Todd R. Klaenhammer Distinguished Scholar in Probiotics Research and professor of food, bioprocessing and nutrition sciences, was elected into the National Academy of Engineering.

-- The National Science Foundation presented its prestigious Early Career Award to six NC State researchers in fields spanning civil, construction and environmental engineering; computer science; mathematics; mechanical and aerospace engineering; physics; and statistics.
+- The National Science Foundation presented its prestigious Early Career Award to nine NC State researchers in fields spanning biomedical engineering; chemistry; educational psychology; electrical and computer engineering; mathematics; mechanical and aerospace engineering; plant and microbial biology; and sustainability science and engineering.

-- The Fulbright Scholar Program honored NC State researchers with eight scholar awards, a specialist award and a distinguished chair award.
+- The Fulbright Scholar Program honored NC State researchers with eight scholar awards.

 - Wrestler Mike Macchiavello won the national championship in the 197-pound weight class.
 In addition, NC State finished the NCAA Wrestling Championships tied for fourth place, the highest team finish in school history.